-Many executives feel similarly: the route to a raise — or sometimes simply to recognition for the organization as a whole — requires going through an evaluation which will document the strong performance of the organization and the board’s approval, support, and affection for the executive.
+Many executives feel similarly: The route to a raise — or sometimes simply to recognition for the organization as a whole — requires going through an evaluation which will document the strong performance of the organization and the board’s approval, support, and affection for the executive.

-When board members are unhappy with the CEO
+When board members are unhappy with the CEO.

 On the flip side, an all-too-common scenario unfolds when a board is dissatisfied with its executive and some board members raise the question of termination.
 “But we haven’t done an evaluation!” other board members cry, and so first an evaluation process must be devised and then implemented.

-We know one national nonprofit at which the board chair — faced with nearly instant dissatisfaction with a new executive — felt obligated to initiate a thorough process “to be fair to her [the executive] and to get all of us on the same page.”
+We know one national nonprofit at which the board chair — faced with nearly instant dissatisfaction with a new executive — felt obligated to initiate a thorough process “to be fair to [the executive] and to get all of us on the same page.”
 Worthy aims, but during the year it took to complete that process and fire the executive, the organization’s reserves were squandered and its reputation was damaged.

 Executives who know they are in trouble often stall the evaluation process by making it too complicated or by continually calling the process into question.
 They even often succeed in delaying the evaluation until the disapproving board members have given up and left the board.

-Not mainly about performance improvement
+Not mainly about performance improvement.